 A World of Care with the Warmth of a Small Neighborhood

-If your loved one can longer live on their own for long periods of time and needs medical attention, our long-term care option at Isabella Center is a great choice.
-Isabella is more than a nursing home, we offer specialized medical care and various quality of life programs for our residents.
-As well as a safe, caring environment for residents at all stages of dementia and in need of ventilator support.
-And when the time comes, we can also provide palliative and hospice care.
-We understand the added responsibility of caring for a loved one, that is why we also offer respite care for caregivers who are unable to provide care for short periods of time.
+If your loved one can no longer live independently for extended periods and requires medical attention, our long-term care option at Isabella Center is an excellent choice.
+Isabella goes beyond being just a nursing home by providing specialized medical care, a range of quality-of-life programs for our residents, and a secure and compassionate environment for individuals in all stages of dementia.
+In addition, we are able to offer palliative and hospice care when the time comes.
+We understand the added responsibility of caring for a loved one, which is why we also provide respite care for caregivers who cannot provide care for short periods.

 Our Care Team works closely with each resident and family to create and implement a customized plan of care that will meet clinical, social and psychological needs while taking into account individual preferences or limitations.
 Depending on each resident’s needs, our Rehabilitation Therapy Team will develop and supervise a customized plan to enable the resident to gain optimal functionality.

 Our Social Services Team keeps a finger on the pulse of everyday life.
-Meeting with residents, family members and staff on a regular basis, they ensure that specific needs are being met and expectations are being satisfied.
+Meeting with residents, family members and staff regularly ensures that specific needs and expectations are met.

 Isabella offers a safe, caring environment for adults at all stages of dementia or Alzheimer’s disease.
-Our dementia program is nationally accredited by Comfort Matters and is an award-winning program that encourages personalized care for residents with dementia.
-This program includes offering individualized dining experiences, culturally sensitive programs, flexible bathing and living schedules, 24-hour visiting options, etc.
+Our dementia program is nationally accredited by Comfort Matters and encourages personalized care for residents with dementia.
+This program offers individualized dining experiences, culturally sensitive programs, flexible bathing and living schedules, 24-hour visiting options, etc.

 Our therapeutic programs make the most of each individual’s physical and cognitive abilities, imparting a sense of security and self-esteem.
-We encourage residents to join in a wide range of day and evening activities, from group cognitive games, to dancing, to one-on-one sensory stimulation and aromatherapy.
-We also hold supervised cooking classes with the participation of the residents’ personal caretakers as well as professional staff.
-Our personalized music therapy program provides an opportunity for residents to relive memories of enjoyable past experiences.
+We encourage residents to join various day and evening activities, from cognitive group games to dancing, to one-on-one sensory stimulation and aromatherapy.
+We also hold supervised cooking classes with the participation of the residents’ caretakers and professional staff.
+Our personalized music therapy program allows residents to relive memories of enjoyable past experiences.

-Isabella has two home-like rooms, each with a private bath, dedicated to Respite Care for adults who need skilled nursing care for a short period of time.
+Isabella has two home-like rooms, each with a private bath, dedicated to Respite Care for adults who need skilled nursing care for a short period.

-These adults can benefit from a Respite Care stay of up to 30 days in our warm, caring environment, while the caregiver receives time to tend to his or her own life, family or business.
+These adults can benefit from a Respite Care stay of up to 30 days in our warm, caring environment while the caregiver receives time to tend to their own life, family or business.

 To qualify, the individual must: